-As someone who frequents and sincerely enjoys cafes, coffee bars, local eateries, public spaces, and other wi fi accessible areas to work when not at my desk, I have learned to appreciate community rules and follow the etiquette of the common ground.
-Recently I started paying attention to my own and the behaviors of others “on the road.”
-Most travelers respect the parameters of good sense and good manners; it is also enlightening to identify and observe those who don’t.
+Are you someone who frequents and sincerely enjoys cafes, coffee bars, local eateries, public spaces, and other wi- fi accessible areas to work when not at your desk or on the road?
+I have learned to appreciate community rules and follow the etiquette of the common grounds; and have been paying attention not only to my own behavior, but that that of others around me as well.
+Most journeyers respect the parameters of good sense and good manners; it is also enlightening to identify and observe those who don’t.
 Keep an eye out next time you are having an espresso.
 What kind of customer are you?

 - Order Something.
 Sitting for hours at someone’s place of business requires a reasonable purchase in direct proportion to your time there.

 - Respect Peak Hours.
-Limit your time taking up revenue space during lunchtime or other high volume times.
+Limit your time taking up revenue space during lunchtime or other high-volume periods.